KAIST-CS220/CS220-Main/README.md

 You should learn basic commands to do your homeworks.
 In most cases, your workflow will be as follows.

-1. You clone a repository to your local machine using the above commands.
+1. You clone a repository to your local machine using one of the commands above, i.e., `git clone ...`, etc.
 2. You now modify some of the files in your local (cloned) repository.
 3. You want to save your changes by first adding modified files to the staging area with `git add <file>` command.
 The command will mark the file to be